 You need an email address that you will check regularly.

-This textbook will be required: Beaumont et al, Jacaranda Key Concepts in Health and Human Development Units 3 & 4 (5th edition), Melbourne, 2017. ( as per booklist)
+An updated version of the text will be required: Jacaranda, Key Concepts in VCE Health and Human Development Units 3 & 4, Sixth Edition

 Things to think about

 For latest Australian and global health information, reading the newspapers and watching various health-related documentaries on TV and YouTube (e.g. UN videos) will be helpful.

 Things you can do now

 Look out for media items (newspaper articles, TV and YouTube documentaries) about rural, Indigenous health, obesity, poverty in low and middle income countries, Sustainable Development Goals, etc. Start a scrapbook or digital collection of these articles.